 The Chinese settlers in Hoi An built a number of lavish assembly halls for their communities in order to maintain their culture and sense of community.
 There are five remaining Chinese assembly halls in Hoi An, all of which have become great tourist attractions dur to their cultural and historical significance and their incredible beauty.
 Majestic gates lead into beautiful grounds which feature gardens, courtyards, and temples.

-Phuc Kien (Fujian) Assembly Hall
+Phuc Kien Assembly Hall, a popular attraction.

 One of the grandest of all the assembly halls is the Phuc Kien (Fujian) Assembly Hall